realbigplugins/client-dash/readme.txt

 == Screenshots ==

-1. The wp-admin dashboard as seen by users with the Author role or above.
+1. The wp-admin dashboard as seen by users with the Administrator role.
+The widgets and pages this plugin creates will be visible by anyone with the Author role and above.

 == Changelog ==